ascherbakov686/puppet-rsyslog/README.md

 ```
   - "rsyslog::database_clientonly"
 ```
 Keep in mind that `rsyslog::database_clientonly` module is in conflict with `rsyslog::database`.
-Make sure you remote if defined in Rsyslog client hostname .yaml or .json definition.
+Make sure you remove `rsyslog::database` if defined in Rsyslog client hostname .yaml or .json definition.

 Rsyslog db remote hiera definition example: